MathToWord

 Author

 A scanned PDF is fundamentally different from a regular PDF.
 When someone scans a physical book or printed page, the scanner creates a photograph of each page.
 The resulting PDF contains images, not text.
-That is why you cannot select, copy, or search any of the words inside it.
+That is why you cannot select, copy, or search any of the words inside it — from the computer's perspective, it is just a collection of pictures.

 Why Regular Copy-Paste Does Not Work on Scanned PDFs

 When you open a scanned PDF and try to select text with your cursor, nothing highlights.
-This is because the PDF viewer is showing you a flat image, like a JPEG embedded in a PDF wrapper.
-There is no underlying text layer for the viewer to select.
+This is because the PDF viewer is rendering a flat raster image — essentially a JPEG or PNG embedded inside a PDF wrapper.
+There is no underlying text layer for the viewer to select from.

 The Challenge: Math in Scanned Textbooks

-For math-heavy scanned documents, you need an OCR engine that is specifically trained to understand mathematical notation.
+For math-heavy scanned documents, you need an OCR engine that is specifically trained to understand mathematical notation — one that can interpret spatial relationships between symbols, not just identify individual characters.

 Step-by-Step: Convert a Scanned Textbook to Editable Word